If you’re itching to pack a suitcase and teach English overseas, you are not alone.

 For a first-hand perspective of life on the ground, ask your school if you can speak to other language teachers who already live in the location.

-3. Where can I get a job teaching ESL abroad in 2021?
+3. Where can I get a job teaching ESL abroad?

 There is less choice than usual for ESL teachers who want to teach abroad, but there are still jobs available all over the world.